Ceramic Dictionary

 Names and notices on tiles can be for houses, hotels; restaurant notices such as Private or No Entrance etc., can be made to be practical and attractive, they are painted using the Majolica Method.

-The first six illustrations are designs which have a white back ground, a border that is part of the tile and different types of letters to give an idea on the possibilities
+The first six illustrations are designs which have a white background, a border that is part of the tile and different types of letters to give an idea of the possibilities available.

 ca: COLL